GodotVR/godot_openxr/README.md

 ```

 ## Prebuild libraries
-If you do not want to compile the OpenXR plugin yourself you will find releases with prebuild copies of the plugin.
+If you do not want to compile the OpenXR plugin yourself you will find releases with prebuild copies of the plugin [here](https://github.com/GodotVR/godot_openxr/releases).
 Simply download and unzip the contents into your Godot project.

 ## Running on Android/Quest